ruben2020/codequery/windows-install/README.txt

 * Children of this class (inheritance)
 * Files including this file
 * Full path for file

-## What are the advantages compared to cscope and ctags?

-* Combines the best of both cscope and ctags
-* Faster due to the use of sqlite for the CodeQuery database
-* Cross-platform GUI tool
-* Auto-complete feature
-* File viewer with syntax highlighting
-* Ability to open in an external editor

 ## What does it cost?
 How is it licensed?